ElioDillenberg/Libft_42/README.md

 You can now use the generated libft.a file and the libft.h file within your projects to have access to the functions of my Library.

 Enjoy!

+NB: The official project subject can be found as PDF in the subject folder.